top of page

 Woman shopping in supermarket, nutrition tips for cancer treatment and recovery

-This blog shares practical ideas for shelf-stable snacks — also known as ambient foods — that don’t require refrigeration and can help keep your energy and strength up while you're away from home.
+This blog shares practical ideas for non-refrigerated (ambient) snacks that travel well, don’t require on fridge space, and can offer steady nourishment while you’re away from home.

-If you can make snacks yourself, that’s great.
-But if you’re short on time or energy, ready-made options are good too.
-The important thing is having something with you that feels manageable and sustaining.
+If you enjoy preparing snacks yourself, that’s great.
+If not, ready-made options are absolutely fine too.
+What matters most is having something with you that feels familiar, manageable, and sustaining.

-Please note: Hospital wards usually have their own policies about bringing in outside food, especially for inpatient stays.
-If you’re unsure, check with your healthcare team first.
+A quick note: hospital wards often have their own policies around bringing in outside food, particularly for inpatient stays.
+It’s sensible to check with the hospital or treatment centre you’re attending.

 • Oatcakes or wholegrain crackers

-• Individual sachets or pots of nut or seed butter
+• Individual sachets or small pots of nut or seed butter

 • Fruit pots